-People usually keep a few spare keys on hand, sometimes entrusting one to a friend or neighbor that lives nearby as a backup in the event of a lockout or giving one to an extended family member who may use the house for any number of reasons.
-But is there anyone else with copies of your keys?
+People usually keep a few spare house keys on hand.
+They will entrust one to a friend or neighbor that lives nearby as a backup in the event of a lockout, or give one to an extended family member.
+But is there anyone else with keys to your new home?

-As your REALTOR® I do recommend that you change the locks on your home when moving into a new house to eliminate the possibility of any prior residents, contractors or REALTORS® holding on to a working key.
-Not all folks are thieves, but why take a chance?
-You can even upgrade to a “hi-tec” version when you are changing locks.
+As your REALTOR®, I recommend that you change the locks on your home when moving into a new house to eliminate the possibility of any prior residents, contractors or REALTORS® holding onto a working key.
+Why take a chance?

 Reliable, legitimate locksmiths can be hard to come by, especially when only 15 states in the United States require them to be licensed.
-And even in cities and states where licensing is enforced, there are still complaints about illegitimate locksmiths taking advantage of unsuspecting customers during the process of changing locks.
+Even in cities and states where licensing is enforced, there are still complaints about illegitimate locksmiths taking advantage of unsuspecting customers during lock changes.

 The Mr. Rekey Locksmith Scam Survival Guide provides you with all the information you need to know to protect yourself against scammers and to find a locksmith you can count on.
 Being knowledgeable and proactive are the best ways to avoid becoming the next locksmith scam victim, so prepare yourself by finding a reputable locksmith today.